 I read, and I confess I reread, the chapter of the short story written in "Le Lion de Flandre" by Mr. Nicolas Bourgeois, and I smiled inwardly at every line I read, because every line, in fact, brings back a very personal memory and takes me exactly 29 years back in time, to February 1914, the date of birth of the reuze Jan den Houtkapper, of whom I am honored to be the authentic godfather and even a little... the father.

 His attire is simple, even frustrating," says Nicolas Bourgeois, "and that's true.

-There were five or six of us. who created him, brought him into the world, dressed him, adorned him, and gave him his first steps under the grey skies of the Flanders region of Steenvoorde.
+There were five or six of us. who created him, brought him into the world, dressed him, adorned him, and helped him take his first steps under the grey skies of the Flanders town of Steenvoorde.

 His carcass was fashioned by a skilled local basket-maker, Father Tillie; his chain-mail rib is lined on the inside with an envelope of hop husks donated by Mr. Delobeau, father of the current burgomaster; the dress was cut and fitted by César Gilloots, whom you know well.

 We four of us sewed the zine strips one by one (a patient job, I assure you) to make up the stitches of the laubert.
 The head and hands were molded in Paris in a workshop specially equipped for this kind of work.

 From early February to March 22, the date of the first outing, we worked each evening incognito, with very few financial resources at our disposal.

 By Sunday March 22, everything was ready, except that we were missing both hands.
 The outing had been set for the afternoon, and on the morning of that memorable day, as is the custom in our Flanders, the hunting horns and trumpets accompanying a herald had loudly announced the feast ... after vespers.
 We were not at all reassured.